Australian High Commission

 Consular Assistance

-If you are in Vanuatu and in need of consular assistance, you may also contact the High Commission by telephone on +678 22777.
+If you are in Vanuatu and in need of consular assistance, you may also contact the High Commission during business hours on +678 22777.
 Emergency assistance is available 24/7.
-Email queries can be directed to [email protected]
+Email queries can be directed to [email protected].

 The Australian High Commission in Port Vila provides consular and passports services to Australian, Canadian citizens and to Australian permanent residents in Vanuatu.